AtlasGPT Brain

 Precision and Patient Safety — fear of missing a detail that could lead to malpractice

-Time and Autonomy — growing resentment of 'pajama time'
+Time and Autonomy — growing resentment of 'pajama time' and administrative burden

 Voice of Customer